mjwwit/node-red-contrib-ikea-tradfri/README.md

 ## Changelog

+### 0.4.4
+- Fix issue where setting colorTemperature or color of lights turns off lights

 ### 0.4.3
 - Add feedback for errors during gateway authentication
 - Fix issue where authentication failed when Node-RED was hosted on a custom path